Cost to Build a Garden Wall

 Garden Wall Cost Calculator

-How Much to Build a Brick Wall?
+How Much Does a Brick Wall Cost?

 A small 5m x 1.2m wall can cost as little as £530 if it is made out of machine-made bricks.
 The same size wall can cost as much as £1,100 if made from handmade or reclaimed bricks.